ClustML: A Measure of Cluster Pattern Complexity in Scatterplots Learnt from Human-labeled Groupings: Experiments

 Table \ref{tab:classifiersResults} lists the best setting for each classification technique.
-The overall best combination to realize the \emph{ClustRank merging function} $\mathcal{G}_{ClustRank}$ is a bagged Classification and Regression Tree (CART) model (\texttt{treebag}) with up-sampling of the minority class (\texttt{upSample}) and running all pre-processing methods (\texttt{Center+Scale+BoxCox+PCA+spatialSign}).
+The overall best combination to realize the \emph{ClustML merging function} $\mathcal{G}_{ClustML}$ is a bagged Classification and Regression Tree (CART) model (\texttt{treebag}) with up-sampling of the minority class (\texttt{upSample}) and running all pre-processing methods (\texttt{Center + Scale + BoxCox + PCA + spatialSign}).
+In study S1~\cite{ClustMe_eurovis2019}, $Demp$ is the best among seven merging heuristics and is used to form $ClustMe$.
+Following that study, we use the Vanbelle's Kappa $\kappa_{v}$ agreement index~\cite{VanbelleKappa_2009} to compare both merging techniques with the $34$ human judgments.

-Following previous work\cite{ClustMe_eurovis2019}, we use the Vanbelle's Kappa $\kappa_{v}$ agreement index\cite{VanbelleKappa_2009} to compare both merging techniques with the $34$ human judgments.
-Vanbelle's kappa $\kappa_v$ takes into account both the agreement between the group of human raters and the VQM, and the within group inter-rater agreements.
-The $\kappa_v$ values are interpreted using the scale proposed by Landis and Koch \cite{landis1977measurement}: $<0$ \emph{poor}, $]0,0.2]$ \emph{slight}, $]0.2,0.4$ \emph{fair}, $]0.4,0.6]$ \emph{moderate}, $]0.6,0.8]$ \emph{substantial}, and $]0.8,1]$ \emph{almost perfect} agreements.
-We run $10000$ bootstrap simulations \cite{bootstrap_efron93} on the test data to estimate the average score the two mergers would have varying the distributions of the scatterplots, and better evaluate their difference.
+Vanbelle's kappa $\kappa_v$ considers both the agreement between the group of human raters and the VQM and the within-group inter-rater agreements.
+The $\kappa_v$ values are interpreted using a standard scale~\cite{landis1977measurement}: $<0$ \emph{poor}, $]0,0.2]$ \emph{slight}, $]0.2,0.4$ \emph{fair}, $]0.4,0.6]$ \emph{moderate}, $]0.6,0.8]$ \emph{substantial}, and $]0.8,1]$ \emph{almost perfect} agreements.
+We run $10000$ evaluations on the bootstrap samples~\cite{bootstrap_efron93} of the test data to estimate the average score the two mergers would have obtained varying the distributions of scatterplot parameters and to better quantify their difference.

-There are two ways to compare the ClustRank and ClustMe-Demp mergers.
-In \textbf{case 1}, we compute $\kappa_{v}$ on the $3236$ augmented test data, which are unique for ClustRank but duplicates of some of the $709$ ClustMe-Demp merging decisions and corresponding human judgments, biasing the comparison towards the duplicated cases (Figure \ref{fig:clustme_clustrank_vanbelle_bootstrap_exp1and2} left).
-In \textbf{case 2}, we compute $\kappa_{v}$ on the $709$ scatterplots from the test set, which is fair for ClustMe, but forces us to summarize the ClustRank predictions by a majority vote over the duplicated data.
-(Figure \ref{fig:clustme_clustrank_vanbelle_bootstrap_exp1and2} center).
+There are two ways to compare $\mathcal{G}_{ClustML}$ and $Demp$ mergers.
+In \textbf{case 1}, we compute $\kappa_{v}$ on the $3236$ augmented test data, which are unique for $\mathcal{G}_{ClustML}$ but duplicates of some of the $709$ $Demp$ merging decisions, biasing the comparison towards the duplicate cases (Figure \ref{fig:clustme_ClustML_vanbelle_bootstrap_exp1and2} left).
+In \textbf{case 2}, we compute $\kappa_{v}$ on the $709$ scatterplots from the test set, which is fair for $Demp$, but forces us to summarize the $\mathcal{G}_{ClustML}$ predictions by a majority vote over the duplicated data.
+(Figure \ref{fig:clustme_ClustML_vanbelle_bootstrap_exp1and2} center).